 Social and emotional learning (SEL) consists of learned life skills such as: empathy, resilience, self-esteem, and a sense of belonging with others.

 Produce positive attitudes about self

 This data comes from 213 schools where SEL programs were implemented.
 Researchers concluded that “compared to controls, social and emotional learning participants demonstrated significantly improved social and emotional skills, attitudes, behavior, and academic performance that reflected an 11-percentile-point gain in achievement.” *Cited from an article in Child Development.

 What SEL Experts Have to Say

-SuperDville is research-based and has been tested in four states.
+SuperDville is research-based and has been tested in more than 10 states.
 We have also worked with developmental psychologists, like those you’ll hear from below to develop our SEL curriculum.

 Melissa Orkin, Ph.D.
 Developmental Psychologist, Crafting Minds, LLC

 William Harrison, Ph.D.
 Child and Adolescent Clinical Psychologist

 SuperDville approved resources to help expand kids’ understanding of SEL themes.

 Click one of the links below to view the resource.